Wildflowers project

 Elsie-Barlow-900x600-WEBSITE.jpg

-We invite artists to submit their interest in creating a permanent installation at Castlemaine Botanical Gardens which will tell the story of the First Ladies of Castlemaine Art Museum.
+In early 2025 we invited artists to submit their interest in creating a permanent installation at Castlemaine Botanical Gardens which will tell the story of the First Ladies of Castlemaine Art Museum.

 Background